Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at U.S. Aviation Services Corp at its Sterling facility, reporting 213 affected workers.
-Caterpillar Global Mining America LLC followed with 180 workers.
+The most significant filing came from U.S. Aviation Services at its Sterling facility, reporting 213 affected workers.
+Caterpillar Global Mining America followed with 180 workers.

 Trend & Outlook